Your search results

 These benefits include:

-Deferral of capital gains taxes on the original investment
+• Deferral of capital gains taxes

 The Step-Up in Basis Strategy

-One long-term wealth strategy used by many real estate investors involves holding property until death.
+A long-term wealth strategy used by many real estate investors involves holding property until death.

-When heirs inherit real estate, they typically receive a step-up in basis, meaning the property’s tax basis is adjusted to the current market value at the time of inheritance.
+When heirs inherit real estate, they typically receive a step-up in basis, meaning the property’s tax basis is adjusted to current market value at the time of inheritance.

 Why Texas Real Estate Investors Have a Tax Advantage

-Texas does not impose a state income tax, which means there is no state capital gains tax on property sales.
+That means there is no state capital gains tax on property sales.

-Real estate investors
+real estate investors

-Rental property owners
+• rental property owners

 When Capital Gains Tax Cannot Be Avoided